Recruitment and Hiring

 We are committed to providing our staff with training and professional development opportunities.
 Training begins when new hires join the firm and continues throughout staff careers, consisting of both formal training sessions and more informal on-the-job training within case teams.
 Typically, new hires participate in orientation training during their first days at the firm, providing an introduction to the firm and delving into technical skills.
 The firm also hosts global training programs for staff entering new roles, for example new consultants, new managers, and new partners.
 In addition, regional and global retreats have a strong emphasis on training-related activities.
 Finally, office-based trainings are offered on an ongoing basis.
 These include formal training, covering core consulting skills such as problem definition and structuring, research planning, and presentation skills, as well as less formal training offerings such as a Learning Lunch series.

-Early in their careers, consultants typically do not specialize in one practice area, and we encourage consultants to gain exposure to a variety of topics and types of projects early in their tenure.
-At the same time, consultants have the ability to join specific practice areas and to build expertise in these areas through client projects and internal initiatives.
-Our senior staff members typically specialize in two to three practice areas.
+Early in their careers, consultants typically do not specialize in one content area, and we encourage consultants to gain exposure to a variety of topics and types of projects early in their tenure.
+At the same time, consultants can join firm-wide practice areas, focused on specific themes or sectors, to build expertise in the areas they are most interested in.
+Our senior staff members typically build their platform in two to three practice areas.

 Each Dalberg region has a staffing coordinator who manages consultants’ project assignments.
 Project decisions are based on a variety of factors, including consultants’ professional development goals, interests, and availability, and clients’ needs for specific skills and experience.
 The staffing team does its best to consider consultants’ preferences when making staffing decisions, while balancing these with business and client needs.